 What improvements have recently taken place in the fashion world?

 1. Last year 2.5 million people across the world got involved.
 Over 100,000 people used social media to ask the brands they wear #whomademyclothes

 2. Brands are listening and the industry is starting to change.
 2,416 brands responded to our #whomademyclothes demands sharing information about their supply chain.
 Over 150 big brands have published their factories where their clothes are made.

 3. Producers, farmers, factories and makers in our supply chains have become more visible through social media.
 Over 3600 producers a year are now telling us #imadeyourclothes.
 And conditions have improved.
 Hundreds of factories in Bangladesh are now safer places to work.
 More than 1,300 factories have been inspected since Rana Plaza and 1.8 million garment workers have received factory safety information.
 515 factories, 87% of garment exporters in Cambodia, have 1 published data about their working conditions compliance.
-Click here to find out more about the documentary about fast fashion and why this is important.

 4. Minimum wages for garment workers have increased in places like Bangladesh and Cambodia, but more still needs to be done.
 The Bangladesh government has delivered a 77% increase in the minimum wage to $68 per month for garment workers.
 18 big brands and retailers have signed up 3 to ACT to achieve living wages for workers with industry-wide collecting bargaining linked to purchasing practices.